janfuhrer/it-security-docs/docs/themes/Random-Oracle Model.md

 ## Idealized Model

 An approach that has been hugely successful in practice, and which offers a "middle ground" between a fully rigorous proof of security on the one hand and no proof whatsoever on the other, is to introduce an *idealized model* in which to prove the security of cryptographic schemes.
-A popular example of this approach is the *random-oracle model*, which treats a cryptographic hash function as a truly random function.
+A popular example of this approach is the *random-oracle model*, which treats a cryptographic hash function as a **truly random function**.

 ## The Random Oracle Model / Global Random Oracle